cviviers/graph-physics/README.md

 - [X] Function to do rendering without paraview (test for 2D and 3D)
 - [X] Implement vizu for one traj at the end of each epoch as well
 - [X] Add loggers
-- [ ] Implement Masking

-- [ ] File to render one trajectory in a .xdmf
+- [X] File to render one trajectory in a .xdmf

-- [ ] Pass to double check all and comments
+- [X] Pass to double check all and comments

 > [!WARNING]
 > H5-based dataloader does not support multiple workers.
 XDMF can.